Reference Books for

 THR, VOLUME 3 Research Digest (June 2024):

-The most recent digest edition, The Halloween Retrospect Volume 3 features a two-part article that in Part 1 studies haunted house ephemera (early-20th-century to mid-century) and in Part 2 features mid-century pieces by Gibson and centerpieces by Hallmark as innovations in paper collectibles.
+This recent digest edition, The Halloween Retrospect Volume 3 features a two-part article that in Part 1 studies haunted house ephemera (early-20th-century to mid-century) and in Part 2 features mid-century pieces by Gibson and centerpieces by Hallmark as innovations in paper collectibles.
 The book also has small articles on the 60’s wave of sound effects vinyl and a list of catalog terminology.

 TABLE OF CONTENTS